cognitedata/cognite-replicator/README.md

 docker run -it cognite-replicator -e SOURCE_CLIENT_SECRET -e DEST_CLIENT_SECRET -v config/filepath.yml:/config.yml cognite-replicator /config.yml
 ```

-2. Setup as Python library with client secret
+### 2. Setup as Python library with client secret

-2.1 Without configuration file and interactive login (it will copy everything from source to destination and use your own credentials to run the code, you need to have the right permissions to read on the source project and write on the destination project)
+#### 2.1 Without configuration file and interactive login
+It will copy everything from source to destination and use your own credentials to run the code, you need to have the right permissions to read on the source project and write on the destination project

 ```python
 import os